CiscoDevNet/terraform-provider-intersight/website/docs/d/pci_zone.html.markdown

 * `oper_state`:(string) Operational state of the pcie node.
 * `rn`:(string) The Relative Name uniquely identifies an object within a given context.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
-* `uri`:(string) The identifier of the PCIe endpoint zone as reported by the chassis expander module management controller.
 * `zone_id`:(string) The identifier of the PCIe endpoint zone where all PCIe devices are logically connected.